 However, recent studies that look at the effects of future environmental conditions on forests show that age will likely not be the only thing limiting forests’ ability to absorb CO2.
 There are other things going on in the leaves and soil.

 Future Trees May Grow Differently

 Ecologists and foresters used to think that the rate of forest growth would continue to increase as global atmospheric CO2 levels rose.

 This year, however, Peter van der Sleen et al. reported that Earth’s tropical forests have not shown signs of increased growth in the last 150 years of rising atmospheric CO2 levels.
 Instead of making more wood or leaves (the tissues that are responsible for storing most of the recently captured CO2 in forests) the trees produced more fruits and flowers.
 This might be because the trees just couldn’t get enough nutrients to grow faster.

 These results suggest that while Earth’s forests might absorb extra CO2 for 10 years or so, after that the trees begin to really need other nutrients.
 Afterward, they may end up using water more efficiently to compensate for nutrient levels that are too low to support growth.
-Thus, forests may likely not able to offset continued human-caused CO2 emissions in the future because their behavior in the global carbon cycle will vary.
+Thus, forests may likely not able to offset enough human-caused CO2 emissions in the future to successfully stop climate change because their behavior in the global carbon cycle will vary.

 Forest Growth, Soil Carbon, Climate Change, and DIRT

 Even if forests did find enough the nutrients and water to grow faster in a higher CO2 climate, that extra CO2 would be stored in their leaves.
 After the leaves die and decompose, the extra carbon would be released back into the atmosphere.